anjackson/anjackson.github.io/content/blog/2024-07-01-grasping-a-petabyte.md

 If you stacked them directly on top of each other, they'd be just under three feet high.

-This petabyte would probably fit under your desk[^0].
+This petabyte would almost fit under your desk[^0].

 To put this in context, think about all the PC, laptops and tablets sitting *on* all the desks.
 According to their 2022-23 annual report, the British Library has over 3,000 devices[^1].
 These five servers represent less that 0.2% of that total.
 Perhaps a few percent of the total physical hardware estate in terms of mass or volume.